 Despite the rise of networks, Illuminatian broadcasting maintained a standard of local identity and local ownership, with a robust selection of quality locally-produced content existing next to continent-wide network programming.

 - See article: ULW broadcasting

-Radio broadcasting in Illuminatia, referred to as "wireless broadcasting" or simply "wireless," commenced regular coordinated public operation within the ULW band of frequencies not long after the introduction of regulation by the BSM.
+Wireless, or "radio," broadcasting in Illuminatia commenced regular coordinated public operation within the ULW band of frequencies not long after the introduction of regulation by the BSM.

 Originally, the BSM allowed only broadcasts with a small geographic reach limited to a city or metropolitan area and licensed this class of stations, known as the Local Information Station (LIS), exclusively to public service governmental entities.
 Later, broadcasting within the same technical context was opened up to other civic entities, organizations, and other non-profits utilizing stations licensed as a so-called Registered Civilian Station (RCS).
 As broadcasting technology evolved, the BSM established an adjacent band of channels for full-power regional operation.
 Existing broadcasters eventually migrated to these channels and previously-utilized band of channels was turned over to amateur and experimental operation.

 The original standard of wireless broadcasting involved transmitting a monaural audio program using single-sideband (SSB) modulation, similar to but different from the AM or mediumwave broadcasting of the earlier days of Earth.
 Later, a system of superior stereophonic audio fidelity using frequency modulation (FM) was developed and began operation on the Medium Wave (MW) band.